-Crosswicks Creek Greenway, with Historic Walnford as its centerpiece, is a 1500+ acre greenway in Upper Freehold Township.
-Most of the Crosswicks Creek Greenway forms a narrow corridor of land around Crosswicks Creek.
+Crosswicks Creek Park is a 2,360-acre park in Upper Freehold Township.
+Most of the Crosswicks Creek Park forms a narrow corridor of land around Crosswicks Creek.
 Another 2,700 acres of surrounding farmland is preserved by the county and state Farmland Preservation Program.

 Crosswicks Creek is a popular spot for hiking, canoeing and fishing, with access provided at three small parking areas:

 Hutchinson Road, Allentown.
 Informal trails (primarily mowed field edges) take visitors through the fields and forest edge of this former horse training track.

 Rt.
 537/Monmouth Road, Cream Ridge.
 This parking is an access point for paddlers, who will need to carry their canoe/kayak from the lot to the water.
 NOTE: Crosswicks Creek has many portages (mostly fallen trees).

 Province Line Road, Allentown.
 While this site does not provide access to Crosswicks Creek, it has its own "fishing hole" and some informal trails (primarily mowed field paths).

 In accordance with New Jersey’s recently amended Smoke Free Air Act, all Monmouth County parks are now tobacco free.
 The new ban applies to cigarettes, pipes, cigars, e-cigarettes, and vaporize cigarettes, as well as smokeless tobacco such as snuff and chew.